Mounika-Routhu/Technical-stuff/Interview questions/JS theory.md

 **Implicit coercion in loose equality**
 1. With == before comparing, JavaScript tries to convert operands((one or both sometimes) to the same type,
-2. JS understands user intensions & does coercion, but sometimes the output can be a bit strange
+2. There are specific rule defined - **Abstract Equality Comparison rules** in JS
-3. There are specific rule defined - Abstract Equality Comparison rules in JS
+3. These rules are designed to address common user intensions like string to number when user provides 5 in input box, but sometimes the output can be a bit strange

 | A           | B                  | Rule - Coercion Behavior & Flow                                                    | Example Result                                            |
 | ----------- | ------------------ | --------------------------------------------------------------------------- | --------------------------------------------------------- |